 Viacom: Fiscal 4Q Earnings Snapshot

-NEW YORK (AP) _ Viacom Inc. (VIAB) on Thursday reported fiscal fourth-quarter net income of $307 million.
+NEW YORK (AP) _ Viacom Inc. (VIA) on Thursday reported fiscal fourth-quarter profit of $307 million.

-The New York-based company said it had net income of 76 cents per share.
+The New York-based company said it had profit of 76 cents per share.
 Earnings, adjusted for one-time gains and costs, were 79 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 76 cents per share.

-The owner of Nickelodeon, MTV, Comedy Central and Paramount Pictures posted revenue of $3.43 billion in the period, also surpassing Street forecasts.
-Three analysts surveyed by Zacks expected $3.42 billion.
+The owner of Nickelodeon, MTV, Comedy Central and Paramount Pictures posted revenue of $3.43 billion in the period.

 For the year, the company reported profit of $1.55 billion, or $3.83 per share.
 Revenue was reported as $12.84 billion.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on VIAB at https://www.zacks.com/ap/VIAB
+Access a Zacks stock report on VIA at https://www.zacks.com/ap/VIA